ibm-cloud-docs/power-iaas/volume-snapshot-clone.md

 - [Create a snapshot](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#create-snapshot)
 - [Create a volume clone for specific volumes](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#create-volume-clone)

 ## Taking a snapshot
 {: #volume-snapshot}

 The snapshot interface allows you to create a relationship between your source disks and a target disks (target disks are created as part of the snapshot API) at time **T1**.
 The snapshot API tracks the delta changes done to the source disk beyond time **T1**.
-This enables the user to restore the source disks to their **T1** state at later point in time.
+This enables the user to restore the source disks to their **T1** state at a later point in time.

 There are several use cases for the snapshot feature.
 For example, an administrator plans to upgrade the middleware on his system but would like to be able to revert to its original state before proceeding with an upgrade.
 If the middleware fails, the administrator can restore the source disk to its previous state.
 To accomplish this, the administrator would perform the following steps: